 Make sure that your diet has plenty of protein.
 Lean protein from sources that include salmon, chicken, lentils, and chickpeas all help maintain muscle mass, which is essential for your strength and range of movement.

 And, make sure you stay hydrated.
 Keep a water bottle with you and drink it throughout the day whenever you feel thirsty.
 Our bodies, especially our muscles, are composed mainly of water.
 Keeping hydration levels high can support muscle elasticity.

 Use heat and cold therapy.

 Sometimes, discomfort and stiffness are the reasons for a reduced range of mobility.
-Both heat and cold therapy can sooth to make it easier to move again.
+Both heat and cold therapy can soothe to make it easier to move again.
 Cold therapy works by numbing the area where you are experiencing achy discomfort.
-It can also sooth injured tissue.
+It can also soothe injured tissue.
 Heat, on the other hand, loosens up the area and helps out with circulation.

 Continue to Build Your Self-Care Toolbox

 Getting a better range of motion can cut injury, keep you moving and help you stay involved in the activities that you enjoy.
 Incorporating these tips into your daily life can help you hold onto a good range of motion and continue to have the sort of life that you want.